elireiner/explore/README.md

 Summary: Are you traveling?
 Find out more about your destination with this app!
 Get the news and weather.

 Technology used: HTML, CSS, JavaScript, jQuery
+- Built a front-end weather and news app and connected it to two APIs.
+- Enabled user input to construct the API request, thereby presenting users with relevant information.